-People are sometimes surprised to learn that, as young man, Oscar Wilde (1854—1900), the poet, playwright and wit famous for his flamboyant and ultimately dramatic life in London and Paris, made two earlier visits to America.
-Further, that each of these visits was important variously in informing his personal development, career, works, and legacy.
+People are sometimes surprised to learn that early in his career Oscar Wilde (1854—1900), the poet, playwright, and wit famous for his flamboyant, dramatic, and ultimately tragic life in London and Paris, made two visits to America and Canada.

-Oscar Wilde's first visit to America was for the entire year in 1882, during which he conducting a Lecture Tour across the continent, including Canada, in which he undertook some 140 lectures.
-The itinerary of this formative lecture tour has never been precisely compiled—there have been several major previously published versions but none agrees with any other.
-A major focus of this web site is to provide a definitive itinerary of the lecture tour using modern archival research.
+Oscar Wilde's first visit to North America was for almost the entire year of 1882, during which time he conducting a lecture tour across the continent, including two tours of Canada, undertaking 141 lectures.
+The itinerary of this formative lecture tour has never before been precisely compiled—there have been several major previously published versions but none agrees with any other, and all contain inaccuracies.
+It is a major focus of this web site to provide a definitive itinerary of the lecture tour utilizing modern methods of archival research.

-It was also shortly after his arrival in New York that photographs of Wilde were taken that have come to define the image we have of him today.
-This web site is the only repository, in book form or online, where all of the photographs are displayed in one place.
-Here you can learn about each of the photographs, including one which, in keeping with Wilde's desire for notoriety, was instrumental in establishing the U.S. law of copyright for photographs.
+It was also shortly after his arrival in New York that Wilde had a series of photographs taken that have come to define the image we have of him today.
+This web site is the only repository in book form or online where all of those photographs are displayed in one place.
+Here you can learn about each of the photographs, including the famous Number 18 which was instrumental in establishing the U.S. law of copyright for photographs.

-In the world of Wilde scholarship there exists much historical information relating to his time in America: works, ephemera, photographs, quotations, interviews, and more.
-This web site is a selected resource informed by much original research.
+In the world of Wilde scholarship there exists much historical information relating to his time in America: works, ephemera, photographs, quotations, interviews, and more are collected on this web site.